 Critical components of the analysis include the estimation of a difference-in-differences model to compare transfer behavior over time, and multiple triple-difference-in-differences models to further study how transfer behavior differs for different population groups.
 Key limitations are related to available data.
 The SHARE data used do not contain information for year 2007, which thus had to be excluded from the analysis.
 In addition, harmonizing both datasets might introduce some potential of errors.

 - Transfers from parents to children are procyclical.
 Fewer U.S. and German parents made transfers to their adult children in 2009 than in 2005, and transfer rates appear to start recovering earlier in Germany than in the U.S. The estimated decline from 2005 to 2009 was 3 percentage points in the U.S. (8 percent) and 7.5 percentage points in Germany (29 percent).

 - Households who did fairly well during the recession reduce transfers in the same way than households who were not hit by a financial shock.

 - Households who experienced non-employment also did not reduce transfers compared to households who did not experience non-employment.

 The policy implications of the findings are:

-- Private transfers are important for social policy because private financial transfers may be an important source of economic security during recessions, especially in countries where the social safety net is less generous.
+- Private financial transfers are important for social policy because they may be an important source of economic security during recessions, especially in countries where the social safety net is less generous.

 - Understanding how transfer behavior within family changes during recessions under different public safety nets can inform design of policies to promote economic security and equity.